The Willmore problem for surfaces with symmetry: Uniqueness of W-minimizing embedded symmetric surfaces

 \item Concerning the uniqueness question for a $G_{m,k}$-symmetric minimal surface $M$ of genus $mk$, by Theorem \ref{thm-inter}, either the surface contains $\cup\gamma_{j,l}$, in which case the uniqueness holds true \cite{Lawson}, \cite{KaW2}, or the surface intersects $\gamma$, $\gamma^{\perp}$ and $\cup\gamma_{j,l}$ orthogonally (see Figure \ref{Tmk}).
 Hence, in the latter case, the uniqueness of $\xi^*_{m,k}$ depends on the classification of embedded free boundary minimal disks in the tile $\mathcal{T}_{0,0}$ missing a pair of opposite edges.
 Note that the Clifford torus provides an example missing the pair $P_0P_1$ and $Q_0Q_1$ (see Figure \ref{T1}) which is different from the case of $\xi^*_{m,k}$.
 For further discussion, see Remark 1.3 of \cite{Wiygul} and Remark 4.6-4.7 of \cite{KaW2}.

-\item When $m\to\infty$ for fixed $k$, the Lawson surfaces $\xi_{m,k}$ converge as varifolds to the union of $k+1$ equally-spaced great $2$-spheres meeting in the common great circle $\gamma$.
-If one rescales at a point $P_0\in\gamma\subset\s\subset\R^4$ such that the rescaled copies of $\xi_{m,k}$ have maximum curvature $1$, then they converge smoothly on compact subsets of $\s\setminus\{P_{k+1}\}$ to a \emph{Karcher tower} in $\R^3$ (identfied with the rescaled tangent space $T_{P_0}\s$) asymptotic to $2k+2$ equally-spaced half-planes (sometimes called \emph{wings}) meeting in their common boundary line (the rescaling limit of the great circle $\gamma$).
+\item When $m\to\infty$ for fixed $k$, the Lawson surfaces $\xi_{m,k}$ converge as varifolds to the union of $k+1$ equally-spaced great $2$-spheres meeting in the common great circle $\gamma^\perp$.
+Rescaling at a point $Q_0\in\gamma^\perp\subset\s\subset\R^4$ such that the rescaled copies of $\xi_{m,k}$ have maximum curvature $1$, they converge smoothly on compact subsets of $\s\setminus\{-Q_0\}$ to a \emph{Karcher tower} in $\R^3$ (identfied with the rescaled tangent space $T_{Q_0}\s$) asymptotic to $2k+2$ equally-spaced half-planes (sometimes called \emph{wings}) meeting in their common boundary line (the rescaling limit of the great circle $\gamma^\perp$).
 These equiangular Karcher towers generalize the classical Scherk tower (the case $k=1$) whose 4 wings meet at right angles like a { ${\times}$} sign.
-The wings of the Scherk tower can be ``flapped" to meet in alternating angles like an { $/\!\!\!\backslash$}, and analogous wing-flapping of the Karcher towers is possible for $k\ge2$. \item An interesting open question (related to the work of Kapouleas and his collaborators on desingularizing intersecting minimal surfaces) has been around for several decades: can the hemispherical wings of the Lawson surfaces be ``flapped" as well?
-Symmetry under the binary cyclic group $\CC$ allows for this, as does symmetry under other subgroups of $\hg$ in \eqref{eq-groups} containing $\CC$: the halfturn group $\g^*$ in $SO(4)$, as well as the reflection groups $\CC^P$, $\CC^Q$ and $\hCC=\check{G}_{m,k}=G^*_{m,k}\rtimes\la\underline{\Sigma_{P_0^*}}\ra=G^*_{m,k}\rtimes\la\underline{\Sigma_{Q_0^*}}\ra$ in $O(4)$. \item In fact, Kapouleas and Wiygul \cite{KaW2} ruled out ``infinitesimal wing flapping" for the case $k=1$, and the moduli space theory developed in \cite{KMP} implies these surfaces are isolated.
+The wings of the Scherk tower can be ``flapped" to meet in alternating angles like an { $/\!\!\!\backslash$}, and analogous wing-flapping of the Karcher towers is possible for $k\ge2$. \item An interesting open question (related to progress of Kapouleas \cite[Section 4]{Kap} on desingularizing intersecting minimal surfaces) is whether the hemispherical wings of the Lawson surfaces also can be flapped?
+Symmetry under the binary cyclic group $\CC$ allows for this, as does symmetry under other subgroups of $\hg$ in \eqref{eq-groups} containing $\CC$: the halfturn group $\g^*$ in $SO(4)$, as well as the reflection groups $\CC^P$, $\CC^Q$ and $\hCC=\check{G}_{m,k}$ in $O(4)$. \item In fact, Kapouleas and Wiygul \cite{KaW2} ruled out ``infinitesimal wing flapping" for the case $k=1$, and the moduli space theory developed in \cite{KMP} implies these surfaces are isolated.
 This leaves open the possibility that the hemispherical wings could ``jump" by some positive angle.
-One way to rule this out for the reflection group $\hCC$ or $G^*_{m,k}$ would also be to classify embedded free boundary minimal disks in the tile $\TT^*_{0,0}$ missing two opposite edges, as discussed in (2) for $G_{m,k}$ (since $G^*_{m,k}$ is conjugate to $G_{m,k}$). \end{enumerate} \end{remark}
+One way to rule this out for $G^*_{m,k}$ or the reflection group $\hCC$ would also be to classify embedded free boundary minimal disks in the tile $\TT^*_{0,0}$ missing two opposite edges, as discussed in (2) for $G_{m,k}$ (since $G^*_{m,k}$ is conjugate to $G_{m,k}$). \item We do not study the index-$2$ subgroup

+preserving the surface orientation, since a surface of the same genus with this symmetry group need not satisfy the conclusion of Theorem \ref{thm-inter}, nor does it allow wing-flapping.
+For the same reason we do not study the remaining index-$2$ subgroups of $\hg$: